gc-cloud/E15P3/readme.md

   **The effect of using this algorithm is that the random text resembles the style of the original author.**

-  The text generator comes with preloaded text for "Hamlet", "Song Lyrics" and "Lorem Impsum".
+  The text generator comes with preloaded content for "Hamlet" (text file), "Song Lyrics" and "Lorem Impsum" (arrays).
-  As a bonus feature, the text generator also has the ability to **scrap content from websites.** To do the scrapping I leveraged an  open source function from Nadeau Software.
+  As a bonus feature, the text generator also has the ability to **scrap content from websites.** To do the scrapping, I imported an  open source function from Nadeau Software.

 #### User Generator